Budget Development Policy

 - If for any other reason the Operating Budget is deemed to be inappropriate, it may be adjusted.
 In a case where a lower amount is approved, the excess funds would normally go into the Granting Budget.
 If a higher amount is approved, the additional funds would normally come from OTF’s reserves.

-The annual allocation for Services to the Community is calculated based on percentage of estimated funds available, calculated in accordance with OTF’s Budget Calculation Guidelines.
+The annual allocation for Partnership Investments is calculated based on percentage of estimated funds available, calculated in accordance with OTF’s Budget Calculation Guidelines.
 This target percentage is approved annually as part of the Business Plan, and normally will not exceed 1.5% of total expenditures.

 3.4 Other Program Budgets